 Life insurance typically provides loved ones with tax-free income after you pass away and can be used as a living benefit with a variety of tax advantages including tax-free policy loans, tax-free retirement income, and tax-deferred growth for cash value policies.

-To learn more about how life insurance can help you avoid excess taxes, schedule a free consultation with a Wealth Strategist and reach out to your tax advisor.
-Together, they can help you create a comprehensive tax strategy with the right insurance products for your financial goals.
+To learn more about how life insurance can help you avoid excess taxes, and reach out to your tax advisor.
+Together, we can help you create a comprehensive tax strategy with the right insurance products for your financial goals.